Motorcycle Engine Build

 Glyptal Pros and Cons

-There are some that swear this product.
+There are some that swear by this product.
 Personally, I never felt the need for it.
-Some claim it seals the inside of the block and fills in any open pores, giving the oil less resistance so it drains back to the pan quicker.
+Some claim that it seals the inside of the block and fills in any open pores, giving the oil less resistance, so it drains back to the pan quicker.
 A common reply is, "I've never heard of an engine locking up because all the oil was stuck to the sides of the block."
-Another argument in favor of Glyptal are "it keeps your engine clean", but so does changing your oil on a regular basis.
+Another argument is that "it keeps your engine clean", but so does changing your oil on a regular basis.

 One particular concern about using Glyptal on motorcycle engine cases is, if gas leaks through the carburetor while your bike is on it's side-stand, the unburned gas would eat away the finish on the inside of the cases.